mohanr/mohanr.github.io/_posts/2017-02-17-reinforcementlearning.md

         else gameplan a newstate newstate

 --   "Plays 1 game against the random player.
-Also learns and prints.
+Also learns.
 --    :X moves first and is random.  :O learns" game :: IO () game = do